FireWise Demonstration Gardens at County Fairgrounds…

 The themes demonstrate ways fire-resistant plantings can benefit homeowners and their families, as well as important and struggling pollinators and butterflies which, because of human activities, have experienced an alarming drop in their numbers.

-The beds include: a Permaculture Garden bursting with tomatoes, strawberries, and figs, a Bee and Pollinator Garden enticing insects with catmint and lavender, a Monarch Butterfly Garden featuring two kinds of local milkweed, a Native Edibles Garden with hazelnuts and huckleberries ready to eat, and a Rain Garden actively replenishing the water table.
+The beds include: a Permaculture Garden bursting with grapes, asparagus, strawberries, and figs, a Bee and Pollinator Garden enticing insects with catmint and lavender, a Monarch Butterfly Garden featuring two kinds of local milkweed, a Native Edibles Garden with hazelnuts and huckleberries ready to eat, and a Rain Garden actively replenishing the water table.

 No pesticides are used in the gardens, keeping them healthy for everyone from butterflies, pollinators, toads and humans to the microorganisms in the soil.